Healthcare & Physician Contracts

 During your consultations with us, we will discuss the issues found in your contract, how it compares with others we have seen, revisions we suggest, and concerns you may have.
 We will advise you on steps to take, and either negotiate on your behalf, or provide coaching on how to handle negotiations yourself.

-We have years of experience negotiating with health systems and their legal teams; however, attorney negotiations are not mandatory.
+We have years of experience representing and negotiating with health organizations and their legal teams; however, attorney negotiations are not mandatory.
 If you feel negotiations would be better received coming directly from you rather than an attorney, or you simply wish to avoid the added expense of paying a lawyer to negotiate on your behalf, we can provide tips to coach you through the process and help ensure things go smoothly.